curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 So I had this great friend back in elementary school, John.
 Super smart, competent guy.
 We did sports, projects, video games... so many things together.
 Just for two years, though, because we went to different high schools.
 He went to the "gifted" school and I went to the normal one.
 We didn't see each other as much anymore after that.

 Fast forward to university.
-It's the first day of frosh week (a week of settling into university life before classes start).
+It's the first day of frosh week (a week before classes start for first-year students to settle into university life).
 All of the first year students are in residence, everyone's going out for the first day of socializing.
 A girl catches my eye.
 She's the most attractive person I've seen in a while.
 Tall, athletic, strong face, dark eyes.
 Beautiful.
 I lose her in the crowd.

 ### DanLily

 Here and now is the most fertile place and time in the world this year.
 Over the next week, thousands of young juments are embarking on the next stage of life.
 They will need dyads to grow, and the strongest of those dyads will grow deep roots in their juments that will last for the rest of their collective lives.
 Hundreds of other dyads are born at around the same time, and just a fraction of them will survive infancy.

 I'm a dyad seed, taking root in this most fertile of environments.
 There are so many other dyad seedlings competing with me to take root in this jument, but I feel my jument take special interest in me for a moment.
-My jument believes I have potential to grow and guide the jument than the other dyads around.
+My jument believes I have potential to grow and guide the jument more than the other dyads around.
 It's a good sign, that belief.
 Jument pick their dyad masters.
 If I grow bigger, I could set the direction of my jument's life.
 My little roots and lifespark is there in one jument, but not yet in the other.
 I go dormant.

 ### Dan